dobromir-bogatev/Vue-modular-table/examples/basic/README.md

-# basic
+# Basic example

-> modular-table example project
+Example with basic functionality for Vue-modular-table

 ## Build Setup